 4. 1999-P Georgia Quarter (Clad Layer Missing)

-The 1999-P Missing Clad Layer Georgia Quarter occurs when the outer clad layer of copper-nickel is accidentally left off during production and the copper core beneath is exposed.
+The 1999-P Missing Clad Layer Georgia Quarter occurs when the outer clad layer of copper-nickel is accidentally left off during production, exposing the copper core beneath.
 This gives the quarter a distinctive reddish or brownish hue.

 Condition | Value |